17 Science “Facts” That Are Actually Not True

 Myth: Sugar makes kids hyper

 Don’t blame the cake if your kid is acting out at a party.
 The “sugar high” theory started in 1978, when one study found that kids with hyperkinesis, a hyperactivity disorder, had low blood sugar, which, weirdly enough, can be a sign of eating too much sugar.
-That study was later discredited when researchers realized the “abnormally low” blood sugar was actually considered normal.
-Since then, double-blind studies have shown sugar doesn’t make kids any more hyper than a placebo.
+That study was later discredited when researchers realized that the “abnormally low” blood sugar was actually considered normal.
+Since then, double-blind studies (the scientific gold standard) have shown that sugar doesn’t make kids any more hyper than a placebo.
 If anything, it’s probably your own expectations.
 One 1994 study found that after five- to seven-year-old boys took a placebo, the moms who were told their sons had eaten a large dose of sugar were more likely to say their kid was acting hyper.
 Your kid might also just be excited to let loose with their friends at a party.
+Here are some other reasons your kid might act out when you’re around.

 Myth: Lightning never strikes the same place twice